Minnesota Institute for Astrophysics Introduces Summer Outreach Program

 Even though Universe in the Park isn’t happening this summer, Adams says that aspiring astronomers can still venture out on their own to go stargazing.
 It doesn’t need to involve getting a state-of-the-art telescope, mapping out the exact latitude and longitude of the best viewing position, and driving out into middle-of-nowhere Montana (but if you do all of those, more power to you).
 All you need is a clear night sky, and a vehicle.

 “It's tough around the Twin Cities, because the Twin Cities is just sort of a large blob of light pollution,” Adams says.
-“But, if you drive about 30 minutes out of the city of the Twin Cities area in any direction, you will start to see a lot more in the sky than you are used to.”
+“But, if you drive about 30 minutes out of the Twin Cities area in any direction, you will start to see a lot more in the sky than you are used to.”

 As you drive out of the cities, the stars in the sky become more and more clear, he notes.
 If you feel like you’ve driven far enough to see what you want to see, all you need to do is pull over and find a spot to look up.

-But, for those who are looking for something a bit more complicated, there are numerous ways to enhance night sky viewing like bringing a pair of binoculars, renting a telescope, or going out during a meteor shower.
+But, for those who are looking for something a bit more complicated, there are numerous ways to enhance night sky viewing, like bringing a pair of binoculars, renting a telescope, or going out during a meteor shower.
 The next one is the Perseid meteor shower this August.
 But, even on a non-meteor shower night with no equipment, it’s still possible to see things like shooting stars, passing satellites, and the planet Venus.

 In addition to helping others learn more about the universe, Adams hopes that the program will help encourage people outside the field of astronomy to feel more included in it, and to develop a new view of what astronomy can be.